altomator/Image_Retrieval/README.md

 1. Extract the illustration files from a collection:
 >perl toolbox.pl -extr IN_md

+Note: mind to set the size factor for IIIF image exportation in $factIIIF

 2. Process the images:
 >python detect_faces.py --prototxt deploy.prototxt.txt --model res10_300x300_ssd_iter_140000.caffemodel --dir IN_img